-I have written a much more detailed blog post on fasted cardio, so have a read of this here if you’re interested.
+I have written a much more detailed blog post on fasted cardio, so have a read of this if you’re interested.

-This will help you decrease your muscle size quicker.OK, so if you do these 3 things, your leg muscles will start to decrease.
-However, it is important to know what NOT to do.
+If you follow these 3 steps, your leg muscles will start to decrease.
+However, it is also important to know what NOT to do.

+Use it or lose it.
 It’s really that simple.

 Even if you’re doing light weight and high rep, you still won’t lose the muscle.
 You won’t necessarily build muscle, but you will maintain the muscle that you currently have.

 Therefore, I recommend avoiding anything you’re doing that uses your legs heavily, including the traditional squats, deadlifts, burpees, and leg weighted machines.
 Just avoid “leg days” in general.

 I would also stay away from workouts such as CrossFit and HIIT routines that have lots of squats, burpees and lunges.